Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 Use the staff contacts page to highlight the teaching staff, how to reach them and their contact hours.

-- Archives – You don’t need to copy over unused content from course to course.
-This uses a lot of storage and creates confusion duplicates of content.
-Please see the Blackboard retention policy for details of how older courses are stored or archived.
+- Archiving unnecessary content – It’s not necessary to copy unused content from one course to another.
+This not only takes up a significant amount of storage space but also leads to confusion due to duplicate content.
+Familiarise yourself with the Blackboard retention policy to understand how older courses are stored or archived.

-You can download the Blackboard App to view your courses on a mobile device. - Poor copyright practice – Do not upload content without permission if you are not the copyright owner.
-Do not use images from the internet unless you know you are not infringing copyright or the image licence agreement (see our Banner Guide for image sourcing tips).
-Use a Talis Reading List to ensure that all the content on your reading list is accessible, available to students, and fully licensed.
+- Respect copyright regulations – Avoid uploading content without permission if you are not the copyright owner.
+It’s important not to use images from the internet unless you are certain you are not infringing any copyrights or violating image license agreements.
+For guidance on sourcing images, refer to our Banner Guide.
+Additionally, consider using a Talis Reading List to ensure that all the content on your reading list is accessible, available to students, and appropriately licensed.”

 Peer learning communities